Best Bulk SMS Provider in Australia: 2026 Comparison

 What is the cheapest bulk SMS provider in Australia?

-Mobile Message currently offers the lowest per-message pricing at 2¢ per SMS on your first purchase, regardless of volume.
+Mobile Message currently offers the lowest per-message pricing at 1.6¢ per SMS on your first purchase, made within 30 days of signup, regardless of volume.
 Standard rates start at 4¢ for 500+ credits and drop to 2¢ at 1,000,000+ credits.
 There are no monthly fees, and credits never expire.

 Do I need a dedicated number to send bulk SMS?